Ryde - South

 Educational achievement in Ryde - South places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is high, with 28.4% currently enrolled in formal education: primary (8.1%), tertiary (7.6%), and secondary (4.3%).
-St Charles Catholic Primary School serves Ryde - South, enrolling 588 students as of a recent date.
-The area shows strong socio-educational advantages and academic achievement (ICSEA: 1124).
-There is one primary school in the area; secondary options are available nearby.
-Local school capacity is limited at 4.5 places per 100 residents, compared to the regional average of 13.2, leading many families to travel for schooling.
+Educational participation is high, with 28.4% of residents currently enrolled in formal education, including 8.1% in primary, 7.6% in tertiary, and 4.3% in secondary education.
+St Charles Catholic Primary School serves Ryde-South, enrolling 588 students as of a recent count.
+The school focuses exclusively on primary education, with nearby areas offering secondary options.
+Local school capacity is limited at 4.5 places per 100 residents compared to the regional average of 13.2, leading many families to travel for schooling.

 Frequently Asked Questions - Education